Centralizers of Hamiltonian circle actions on rational ruled surfaces: Space of invariant complex structures

 Consider the vector bundle $\Omega^{0,2}_{l-1}(M,TM)^{S^1}$ over $\mathcal{J}^{S^1}_l$ whose fibre over $J$ is the space $\Omega^{0,2}_{J,l-1}(M,TM)^{S^1}$ of $S^1$-invariant $(0,2)$ forms of regularity $C^{l-1}$ with values in the holomorphic tangent bundle $TM$.
 The Nijenhuis tensor can be interpreted as a section $N:\mathcal{J}_l\to\Omega^{0,2}_{l-1}(M,TM)$.
 This section is equivariant since, for all $g \in S^1$,

 where the last equality follows from the facts that $g_*[X,Y] = [g_*X,g_*Y]$ and that $J$ is invariant.
 In particular, $N$ takes invariant tensors to invariant tensors, that is,

 To show that $I^{S^1}_l$ is a Banach submanifold, it suffices to show that Nijenhuis tensor intersects the 0-section of the bundle transversally.
 This is equivalent to showing that, for an integrable $J$, the projection of the derivative to the vertical tangent bundle is surjective.
 We denote this projection of the derivative of $N$ to the vertical tangent bundle as $\nabla N$.
 A priori, $\nabla N$ depends on a choice of connection on $\Omega^{0,2}_{l-1}(M,TM)^{S^1}$.
-However, as shown in Appendix A of \cite{AGK}, given an arbitrary almost complex structure $J$, we can extend the usual $\delbar_J$ operator to an operator $\overline{\partial}_J:\Omega^{0,1}_{J,l}(M, TM) \to \Omega^{0,2}_{J,l-1}(M, TM)$ so that $\nabla N_J:=\nabla N(J)$ is given by the following composition.
+However, as we are on the zero section the projection is independent of the connection chosen.
+As shown in Appendix~\ref{AppendixAutomorphisms} of \cite{AGK}, given an arbitrary almost complex structure $J$, we can extend the usual $\delbar_J$ operator to an operator $\overline{\partial}_J:\Omega^{0,1}_{J,l}(M, TM) \to \Omega^{0,2}_{J,l-1}(M, TM)$ so that $\nabla N_J:=\nabla N(J)$ is given by the following composition.

 where $\pi$ is the canonical projection of

 onto the last summand.

 \begin{thm}[\cite{AGK}, Corollary A.9] $\nabla N(J) = -2 J \overline \partial_J$. \end{thm} We are lead to show that $\overline \partial_J: \Omega^{0,1}_{J,l}(M,TM)^{S^1} \to \Omega^{0,2}_{J,l-1}(M,TM)^{S^1}$ is surjective.
 This is trivially true whenever the manifold as $M$ is 4 dimensional and $H_J^{0,2}(M,TM)^{S^1} = 0$.